afni/afni_doc/tutorials/rois_corr_vis/suma_spheres.rst

 * **sphere_coords.1D**
     a list of *(x, y, z)* coordinates that represent the centers of some spheres.

+* **ROI_i256.1D.cmap**
+    a "colormap", here a list of (R, G, B) color specifications.
+This one was made by hitting the "w" over the ROI_i256 colorbar in the SUMA object controller.

 * **demo_suma_spheres.tcsh**
     a script file to run all the commands, making spheres and